francoism90/hub/podman/README.md

 Copy the `systemd` directory to `~/.config/containers`, verify `~/.config/containers/systemd/hub.container` exists.

 Adjust environment files in `~/.config/containers/systemd/hub`.
-Values should reflect the settings used in the Hub-project `.env`.
+Values should reflect the settings used in the Hub-project `~/Code/hub/.env`.

-### Configure Proxy (optional)
+### Configure Proxy

 [Traefik](https://doc.traefik.io/traefik/) is used as proxy.
 However you are free to use something else, or not even proxy at all.

-> **TIP:** See <https://doc.traefik.io/traefik/middlewares/http/basicauth> for generating a basic-auth password.
+> **NOTE:** See <https://doc.traefik.io/traefik/middlewares/http/basicauth> for generating a basic-auth password.

+> **TIP:** Checkout [mkcert](https://github.com/FiloSottile/mkcert) for using TLS/HTTPS locally.

-It is also possible to use [Let's Encrypt](https://doc.traefik.io/traefik/https/acme/), or use your [own certificates](https://doc.traefik.io/traefik/https/tls/) for local development.
+It is also possible to use [Let's Encrypt](https://doc.traefik.io/traefik/https/acme/), or use your [own certificates](https://doc.traefik.io/traefik/https/tls/) for local instances.
+The given configuration assumes you use an own generated certifcate by `mkcert` and run Hub locally.

 Adjust the configuration files in `~/.config/containers/systemd/traefik`, and make sure `podman.socket` is enabled (`systemctl --user enable podman.socket --now`).

-To import certificates, it is recommended to use [secrets](https://www.redhat.com/sysadmin/new-podman-secrets-command):
+To import your certificates, use [secrets](https://www.redhat.com/sysadmin/new-podman-secrets-command):

 ```bash
 podman secret create tlscert ~/.config/containers/systemd/traefik/certs/cert.pem
 podman secret create tlskey ~/.config/containers/systemd/traefik/certs/key.pem
 ```

-> **TIP:** Checkout [mkcert](https://github.com/FiloSottile/mkcert) for using TLS locally.

 ## Usage

-To apply container changes:
+To apply any container changes:

 ```bash
 systemctl --user daemon-reload